3 Essential Tips to Help You Prepare for Your First Run

-For fitness activities it’s always advisable to wear so-called functional clothes.
-They help transport humidity from the body towards the outside of the shirt or jacket to keep your body warm and dry.
-Especially during the winter months, this allows us to work out without going hypothermic.
-“In general, I’d say you should wear clothes that seem a little too cool.
-After working out for a while you’ll reach the right temperature, but your body will still get enough air to cool down – without cooling too much,” Sascha explains.
+“Generally, I’d say you should wear clothes that seem a little too cool.
+After working out for a while, you’ll reach the right temperature, but your body will still get enough air to cool down – without cooling too much,” Sascha explains.

 Want more tips?
 Check out these useful expert running tips for beginners.